CCI-MOC/hil/docs/network-drivers.md

 2. This switch uses ssh for connection.
 Be sure that ssh is enabled on the switch.

+3. If you choose to login using the public key, then provide any string as the password.
+The user running the HIL network daemon should have access to the private key.

 #### switch_register

 To register a Dell Powerconnect switch, the ``"type"`` field of the